ansible/ansible/docs/docsite/rst/user_guide/complex_data_manipulation.rst

 Custom Fileglob Based on a Variable
 -----------------------------------

+This example uses `Python argument list unpacking <https://docs.python.org/3/tutorial/controlflow.html#unpacking-argument-lists>`_ to create a custom list of fileglobs based on a variable.

 .. code-block:: YAML+Jinja
   :caption: Using fileglob with a list based on a variable.